Environment engineering to protect quantum coherence in tripartite systems under dephasing noise: Introduction

 The minimum is taken over the set of the incoherent states $\mathcal{I}$ which are states without quantum coherence.
 Here $S(\rho \| \sigma) = {\rm Tr} (\rho \ln \rho - \rho \ln \sigma)$.
 In \cite{Baumgratz:2013ecx} it was proved that the expression for the relative entropy also reduces to the form

 where $\rho_{d}$ is the dephased state in the reference basis $\lbrace \vert i\rangle\rbrace$, i.e. the state obtained by deleting all off-diagonal entries.
-This measure enjoys the properties of physical interpretation and is easily computable. $S(\rho)$ is the von Neumann entropy of the state $\rho$.
-The paper is organized as follows.
-In section $II$, we have described the open quantum system where, Hamiltonian models of three qubits individually subjected to local dephasing environment and three qubits exposed to common dephasing environment together, have been discussed.
+This measure enjoys the properties of physical interpretation and is easily computable. $S(\rho)$ is the von Neumann entropy of the state $\rho$. \\\\The paper is organized as follows.
+In section $II$, we have described the open quantum system where, model Hamiltonian of three qubits individually subjected to local dephasing environment and three qubits exposed to common dephasing environment together, have been discussed.
 A schematic diagram has also been shown in this section.
 Section $III$ elaborates results and discussion part where the three qubit pure and mixed states have been subjected to Markov (local and common baths) and non-Markov (local and common baths) dephasing noise.
-We have made a comparative analysis in section $IV$, of the dynamics of relative entropy of coherence of these pure and mixed states with the relative entropy of entanglement of the aforementioned states.
-This is followed by conclusion and future direction in section $V$.
+This is followed by conclusion and future direction in section $IV$.